Last Updated: July 2023

-Every house sale will usually have to deal with external factors out of their control (sometimes they can even work in your favor).
+Every house sale usually has to deal with external factors out of their control (sometimes they can even work in your favour).

 These include 4 key factors and they are: